xapax/security/internal_enumeration.md

     -h Displays this help text

 If you are wondering how to get the script onto the machine, check out that chapter. https://bobloblaw.gitbooks.io/security/content/transfering_files.html

+# Manually

+If you for whatever reason is not able to run a script and you have to check out stuff manually these might be some stuff worth looking into.

+## Communication

+### Mail

+/var/spool/mail

+## Logs